dheerapat/karaoke/README.md

 ### Prerequisite

-You need to have Google cloud account and enabled YouTube Data API after that get the API key from credentials tab in Google cloud console.
+You need to have Google cloud account and YouTube Data API enabled.
+Also don't forget to copy your API key from credentials tab in Google cloud console.

 ### Step to run the project